AgnesHendrickx/MTE/documentation/usage.rst

 |                                  |                                   |
 +----------------------------------+-----------------------------------+

+| Regarding data visualization, for the benchmarks we supply scripts for two different plotting tools: gnuplot and matplotlib.
+While both scripts are designed to generate similar outputs, it is worth noting that gnuplot was our primary tool for this project.
+As such, the plots it produces are considered the most accurate visual representation of our data.
+When encountering two code blocks placed side by side **in the plotting steps**, this denotes a choice to use your preferred plotting tool.

-| In instances where specific commands are executed repeatedly, a single caption will precede all such repetitive steps:
+| In instances where specific commands are executed multiple times consecutively, a single caption will precede all such repetitive steps:

 .. code-block::
    :caption: **/main/**